Top Winners of 2020: E-commerce

 Amazon Fashion took a similar approach with their holiday #PajamaJam campaign, using a wide range of TikTokers targeting all age groups, ethnicities, religious orientations, and sexualities.
 Leveraging yet another popular social media trend, creators like @charlidamelio were prompted to transform into their favorite Amazon Fashion pajama and strut or dance to the beat.
 Due to their wide mix of influencers, this campaign has reached a staggering 5.2B view count with more than 13.3K user-generated content using the same soundtrack.

 As more and more are looking to join the new age of online shopping, brands must act quickly to take advantage of the recent rise in social media and influencer marketing.
 Want to see who else made our list of the top winners from this past year?
 Check out our recap of the Top Winners of 2020.
-If you’re interested in learning more about the power of social media e-commerce, influencer marketing services, and more from industry experts, reach out to us today!
+If you’re interested in learning more about the power of social media e-commerce, influencer marketing services, and more from industry experts, visit Captiv8.io for more info!